oktadev/okta-blog/_source/_posts/2022-09-08-react-fastify-postgres.md

 **NOTE:** Don't forget to also import the `facilitiesRoutes` after adding the above line.

 {:start="9"}
-9. Then we'll create a `utils/jwt-verifier.ts` file that will include logic to verify the Okta ID tokens included in API calls from the frontend:
+9. Then we'll create a `utils/jwt-verifier.ts` file that will include logic to verify the Access token included in API calls from the frontend:

 ```ts
 import OktaJwtVerifier from "@okta/jwt-verifier";